Discuss Your Legal Needs With an Experienced NYC Partition Attorney

 Disputes Among Business Partners

 Many partition actions arise out of disputes among business partners.
-The addition of formal business structures, including the type of business entity and their governing procedures, can add some complexity while making other avenues available for the resolution of the underlying dispute.
+The addition of formal business structures, including the type of business entity and the governing procedures, can add some complexity while making other avenues available for the resolution of the underlying dispute.
 While these types of disputes frequently lead to litigation, litigation can be resolved more quickly, or even avoided altogether, by taking a strategic approach focused on addressing the interests of all parties involved.

 Partition actions involving business partners often arise when co-owners of a real property cannot agree on its management, use, or sale.
 While formal agreements or business entity structures typically govern business partnerships, these documents do not always address every scenario, especially when relationships between partners deteriorate.
 This is where real estate laws and types of partition actions come into play.